 Below, however, we’ve outlined some of the broad-level factors that are important to discuss in an annual marketing report, and provide a big-picture overview tailored for CMOs and CEOs:

 Website performance.
-Getting clear about your desired outcomes is vital because it not only helps define the parameters for success but makes it more likely to achieve them.
+Getting clear about your desired outcomes is vital because it not only helps define and benchmark the parameters for success but makes it more likely to achieve them.
 According to a marketing statistics report by CoSchedule, “Goal-setting marketers are 376% more likely to report success.”

 KPIs to include: Age, Gender, Location, Device category, Conversions.